cdl-geneseo/critical-digital-practices/before-you-start.md

 - Be skeptical of sites that turn up in your search results whose URL is more or less identical to the thing you're trying to figure out how to do: e.g., `launchmyterminal.com`
 - When looking at suggestions on community-driven sites like [Stack Overflow](https://stackoverflow.com/), [Stack Exchange](https://stackexchange.com/), and [Super User](https://superuser.com/), pay attention to how other users have voted on suggested answers to questions.
 Don't just pick the first suggestion you see.
 - No matter where you find advice, see if you can find an answer to the same question elsewhere for confirmation that the advice is reasonable.

+## sudo or sudon't?

+{: .alt-warning}
-- **&#x2757; Exercise special care when following advice that involves using `sudo`** at the beginning of a terminal command.
+Exercise special care when following advice that involves using `sudo` at the beginning of a terminal command.
 The term "sudo" is short for "super user do."
 When executing a command as a super user, you're taking an action that requires administrative privileges on your computer, and you'll be asked to enter your login password.
 You needn't be afraid to use `sudo`&mdash;a given command may simply require this level of privileges if you want to carry it out&mdash;but that may be because the command would affect some aspect of your computer's core functionality.
 Before using `sudo`, be certain that it's needed for what you want to accomplish, and be absolutely certain that you can trust the source of your advice.

 ## Ready to play?